metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 Here in this case this will happen when you run `Set-NetworkProfile.ps1` which runs only on demand, however you won't notice this problem until system is rebooted.

-NOTE: Since Windows Firewall Ruleset v0.11.0, `Set-NetworkProfile.ps1` runs by default and there is no way to avoid this issue.
+**NOTE:** Since Windows Firewall Ruleset v0.11.0, `Set-NetworkProfile` runs by default and there is no way to avoid this issue because the function is run as Administrator.

 There are many options to troubleshoot this problem, most of which are just a workaround but don't actually bring these options back, so here are my favorites that should fix it instead: